-Instant Pot beer cheese soup is a great German meal that’s sure to be a hit in your house too.
-Served with pretzel rolls, it’s our favorite.
+Creamy German Instant Pot beer cheese soup recipe is a delicious meal that’s sure to be a hit in your house too.
+Like our popular broccoli beer cheese soup served with pretzel rolls, it’s our favorite dinner ever.

 Have you tried Instant Pot beer cheese soup yet?
 I’ve had it in restaurants and OH MY is it good.
-Now you too can make it as an easy Instant Pot recipe in your home year round. (affiliate links present, originally published 1/21)
+Now you too can make it as an easy Instant Pot recipe in your home year round.
+A one pot meal with ground spicy sausage that has a kick. (affiliate links present)

 Yes I have made and shared a ton of Instant Pot soup recipes here on The Typical Mom blog.
 Some are healthy and others are just pure comfort food (don’t count the calories, just enjoy it).
 This is one of those.
 Grab some pretzel rolls and just dig in y’all.

 You can make this in any electric pressure cooker you have including a Crockpot Express or Ninja Foodi works well too.
-If you wanted to make this on the stovetop you could follow our broccoli beer cheese soup instead.
+A quick way to make homemade meals in no time at all with the same rich flavors of cooking all day long.

 - Make sure to Bookmark our InstaPot recipes page.
 We add new ones each week!